Transform HL7v2 data to FHIR R4 with $convert-data and Azure Data Factory

 Important

-In a scenario with batch processing of HL7v2 messages, this template does not take sequencing into account, so post processing will be needed if sequencing is a requirement.
+In a scenario with batch processing of HL7v2 messages, this template does not take sequencing into account.
+Post processing will be needed if sequencing is a requirement.

 Create a new storage event trigger

 In the following example, a storage event trigger is used.
-The storage event trigger automatically triggers the pipeline whenever a new HL7v2 data blob file to be processed is uploaded to the ADLS Gen2 storage account.
+The storage event trigger automatically triggers the pipeline whenever a new HL7v2 data blob file is uploaded for processing to the ADLS Gen2 storage account.

 Configure trigger run parameters